namolnad/dotenvcrypt/README.md

-# envcrypt 🛡️🔐
+# dotenvcrypt 🛡️🔐

 **Securely encrypt, manage, and load your `.env` files in public repositories.**

-> Inspired by `rails credentials`, `envcrypt` ensures your API keys and other `.env` secrets are encrypted while keeping your workflow simple.
+> Inspired by `rails credentials`, `dotenvcrypt` ensures your API keys and other `.env` secrets are encrypted while keeping your workflow simple.

 ---